Ten Principles of Intuitive Eating

 Honor your Hunger

 Diet culture likes to villainize hunger, spewing out clickbait articles with headlines like “curb your hunger for good with these 5 foods” or “suppress your appetite with these simple tricks.”
 The problem with this messaging and attempts to ignore hunger is that it causes us to lose touch with our bodies.
 If you attempt to ignore or suppress your hunger, thus going too long without eating, you may end up energy deprived...leading to feeling “hangry” and possibly setting yourself up for a binge later.
 Think about it: would it be wise to ignore your body if you had to use the restroom?
 Of course not!
 You’d pee your pants.
 Hunger cues are just as normal and biological.
 Honoring your hunger with food is the best way to “suppress your appetite” and move on with your life.
-We talk more about honoring your hunger here.
+Check out this post to learn more about honoring your hunger.

 Make Peace with Food